Jayshaha1009/voice-assistant-python/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
  This project is created only for those who are interested in building a Virtual Assistant.
 Generally, it took lots of time to write code from scratch to build a Virtual Assistant.
 So, I have built a Library called "JarvisAI", which gives you easy functionality to build your own Virtual Assistant.
 # Content-

-1. What is JarvisAI?
-2. Prerequisite
-3. Architecture
-4. Getting Started- How to use it?
-5. What it can do (Features it supports)
-6. Future / Request Features
-7. Contribute
-8. Contact me
-9. Donate
-10. Thank me on-